-If you set aside pennies each day during Lent, please write a check to your congregation for $11.28 and designate it for Unsung Saints 2022.
+If you set aside pennies each day during Lent, please write a check to your congregation for $11.28 and designate it for Unsung Saints 2023.
 If you set aside nickels, write a check for $56.40.
 If you set aside dimes, write a check for $112.80.
-Your gifts will go directly to the Ukrainian people for relief.

 Pastor Samuel D. Zumwalt, STS